New Zealand South Island Winter Landscape & Astrophotography Workshop (NZ)

 - Anyone wanting cleaner results: focus discipline, exposure control, and better noise management

-- Photographers who like calm coaching in a small, focused group
+- Photographers who like calm coaching in a small, focused group of no more than four

 Not the right fit if…